GoldenLys/REverse/story.md

-## CHAPTER 4 :
+## CHAPTER 4 : Galar Town
 ### PART 1 :
 Driven by your sharp curiosity rather than caged by trepidation, you persist on your journey of exploration.
 The thought of hostile encounters eases as you find this new world to be more inviting than imagined.

 ### PART 2 :
- Eventually, the shimmering outline of a city materializes in your line of sight.
+ Eventually, the shimmering outline of a town materializes in your line of sight.
 As you approach this bustling metropolis, you find inhabitants of this world who hold striking resemblances to the races you knew - humans, dwarves, and even elves!
-- Proceed into the city, prepared for any challenge.
+- Proceed into the town, prepared for any challenge.
-- Rest in the nearby forest before daring to enter the city. `PART 4`
+- Rest in the nearby forest before daring to enter the town. `PART 4`

 ### PART 3 :
-Taking a deep, bolstering breath, you indulge in the city's vibrancy.
+Taking a deep, bolstering breath, you indulge in the town's vibrancy.
 Multitudes of different races enliven the streets, engulfing you in an extraordinary display of foreign trade and dialogue.
 The initial disorientation erodes swiftly, replaced by a steadily building curiosity about this novel environment.
 - `end`

 ### PART 4 :
-Deciding that caution is the better part of valor, you opt to maintain a careful distance from the city.
+Deciding that caution is the better part of valor, you opt to maintain a careful distance from the town.
 After all, you are a solitary wanderer in an uncharted land.
-Instead, you choose to take a rest in the seclusion of the forest, gathering your thoughts and bolstering your courage before venturing into the heart of this unknown city.
+Instead, you choose to take a rest in the seclusion of the forest, gathering your thoughts and bolstering your courage before venturing into the heart of this unknown town.

 ### PART 5 :
 After a peaceful rest under the foreign yet comforting canopy of the forest, you feel rejuvenated, ready to face the next part of your journey.
-With newfound resolve, you decide to finally head for the city.
+With newfound resolve, you decide to finally head for the town.
 - `end`

-## CHAPTER 5 :
+## CHAPTER 5 : Exploring the town
 ### PART 1 :
- As you step into the city, the walls around you resonate with the hustle and bustle of city life.
-This city and it's people, a cosmopolitan canvas of many races and cultures, quickly accepts you.
+ As you step into Galar, the walls around you resonate with the hustle and bustle of life.
+This town and it's people, a cosmopolitan canvas of many races and cultures, quickly accepts you.
 - This place seems great!
 - This place... feels weird.

 ### PART 2 :
-Each step immerses you deeper into this city's heartbeat.
+Each step immerses you deeper into this town's heartbeat.
 Among the marketplace conversations, local tavern camaraderie, and city nightlife, you feel a sense of belonging.
 - Join the crowd and head to the marketplace.
 - Visit a local tavern to quench your thirst. `PART 7`